(iv) Rights, preferences and restrictions attached to Equity shares

 The Company has defaulted in repayment of debts and interest thereon.
 The Directors of the Company were disqualified from being appointed as Directors in terms of section 164(2) of the Companies Act.
 Pursuant to the NCLT order dated 14th May 2018, the erstwhile Directors of the Company are deemed to have suspended.
 Hence, none of the erstwhile Directors continue as Members of the Board.
 Accordingly, the powers of the Board of Directors stand suspended as per section 17 of the Indian Bankruptcy Code and such powers were being exercised by the Resolution Professional Mr. Subodh Kumar Agarwal, appointed by the National Company Law Tribunal by the said order under the provisions of the code.
 NCLT, Mumbai vide its order dated 3rd February to be read with NCLAT order dated 11th March, 2022 approved the Resolution Plan submitted the successful bidder Taguda Pte Ltd, a Singapore based company.
 Pursuant to the order, IMA was formed on 15th March, 2022 to implement the Resolution Plan and to keep running operation of the company until Resolution Plan is fully implemented.

-The Hon'ble NCLT Mumbai issued an order on December 8, 2023, granting a two-month period for the Resolution Applicant to execute the Resolution Plan.
-As no payment was received from Resolution Applicant M/s Taguda Pte Ltd, on February 9, 2024, the secured financial lenders of the company, led by State Bank of India, invoked the Bid Bond and Performance Security funds deposited by the Resolution Applicant totaling Rs.
-1813.46 Lakh (including Rs.
+The Hon'ble NCLT Mumbai issued an order on December 8, 2023, granting the Resolution Applicant a two-month timeframe to implement the Resolution Plan.
+However, as of February 9, 2024, no payment was received from Resolution Applicant, M/s Taguda Pte Ltd. Consequently, the secured financial lenders of the company, led by State Bank of India, invoked the Bid Bond and Performance Security funds deposited by the Resolution Applicant totaling Rs.
+1,813.46 Lakh (including Rs.
 160.74 Lakh in interest earned on the Bid Bond Money held as a Fixed Deposit), which have been forfeited.
+Against which the Resolution Applicant has file an appealwith the NCLAT.
+Subsequently, the Financial Creditors led by SBI has submitted a liquidation application to the NCLT, Mumbai during the year.
+The matters currently before the NCLAT and NCLT are awaiting final disposal as of the date of signing these Financial Statements.

 Note 43